rin67630/Soft-Power-MPPT/README.md

-# Soft-Power: the Swiss-Army-Knife MPPT Solar Charge Controller
+# Soft-Power: the different MPPT Solar Charge Controller
 __based on simple tinkering modules (Buck DC converters, ESP8266, INA226...)__

 Soft power is a project intending to address a specific niche in the solar charge controller market: